chingu-voyages/voyage-project-tier2-recipes/README.md

 - [ ] This is a purely frontend application.
 No backend is required.
 - [ ] You may use any languages, tools, or libraries you prefer when designing and building this app.
-- [ ] We've included a JSON file containing the raw data in the `/assets` directory in this repo.
-But, if you choose, you may use the [Recipe - Rapid API](https://tasty.p.rapidapi.com/recipes/list) instead.
+- [ ] You should leverage the [Recipe - Rapid API](https://tasty.p.rapidapi.com/recipes/list) as a recipe resource.
 - [ ] You may **_NOT_** use AI-base solution generators like GitHub CoPilot.
 - [ ] Useful links and resources:
     - [Example Recipe App](https://namka-food-api.netlify.app)